 The boxed hardened mineral crystal with double anti-reflective coating does provide good legibility from any angle.
 While sapphire would’ve been good but if this holds up as good as my Seikos’ Hardlex which I have never gotten any visible scratches thus far then I have no issues with this.
 The crown is adequately sized and embossed with the Hamilton logo on its polished surface.
 The push pull crown makes winding the watch much easier.

-Turning to the back of the case, you are presented with a brushed screwed-in caseback which differs from the monobloc of the original.
+Turning to the back of the case, you are presented with a solid brushed caseback which differs from the monobloc of the original.
 Held by 4 screws, it provides water resistance up to 100 meters which is a nice increase compared with the Khaki Field.
 The mixture of polished and brushed surfaces only visible at the back has a rather nice execution to it.
 The engraving provides more information about the watch including the reference number (H764190).

 Apart from the impressive case, the matte textured dial is another sight to behold.
 The fine grained dial only appears upon closer inspection and mixed with the ‘railroad’ minute track, vintage lume and white Arabic numerals makes it a rather visually pleasing package.
 The faux patina is up for debate but I personally liked it.
 Let’s face it, modern lume will just not age like how Tritium will and most vintage lovers who wants a more usable daily piece would welcome it.
 I’ve tested the Super-Luminova vintage-style lume and it’s decent enough for a vintage looking piece but isn’t very long lasting.